 So, it seems that people who have asthma and are allergic to dogs may risk poor asthma control as dog owners.
 But wait--there's another school of thought.

 Could dogs actually help prevent asthma?

 There is some evidence that children who grow up in a household with dogs may actually have less risk of developing asthma than kids who live in a dog-free home.
-Here is what a study out of Sweden published in Scientific Reports in November 2018 found: Growing up with dogs may be linked to a lower risk of developing asthma, especially if the dogs are female.4
+One study found that growing up with dogs as associated with a lower risk of developing asthma, especially if the dogs are female.3

 Studies in the past have identified a link between growing up with dogs and a lower risk of asthma in children.
 This Swedish study strove to examine whether certain characteristics of dogs had any bearing on this relationship.
 Here are some of the details of this study:

 - Study included all children born in Sweden from 2001 through 2004 who also had a dog in the home during their first year of life

 - Dogs were classified by sex, breed, number, size and whether they were thought to be hypoallergenic